 There are three types of injunctions which are particularly relevant to family law:-

 3.)
 Non-removal orders

 The purpose of a non-molestation order is to prevent the perpetrator from molesting, interfering, assaulting, harassing, threatening or pestering the other person or the children.

-In deciding whether to grant a non-molestation order, the Court needs to be satisfied that there is evidence of molestation, that the applicant needs protection and that the intervention of the court is required.
+In deciding whether to grant a non-molestation order, the Royal Court needs to be satisfied that there is evidence of molestation, that the applicant needs protection and that the intervention of the Court is required.